10 Best Free Fonts for Pinterest (That Stay Crisp in Pins)

 1. Montserrat

-• Vibe: Clean, geometric sans inspired by Buenos Aires street signs.
+• Vibe: Clean geometric sans (inspired by Buenos Aires signage).

-• Best for: Bold titles like “DIY Cricut Hacks You Need.”
+• Best for: Bold headlines like “DIY Cricut Hacks You Need”.

-• Why we love it: Multiple weights keep your pin hierarchy consistent.
+• Why we love it: Many weights keep your pin hierarchy tight.

 2. Playlist Script